 Use time productively:

 Are there certain tasks that you do over and over again that are just zapping your time.
 Maybe you feel you spend your days following your children around and tidying up after them.
 Whatever your time zapper, try and address it.
-Coming soon, I’m writing about how I stopped tidying up so subscribe below to be notified about this and my future posts.
+I’ve written a whole post on how I stopped tidying up all day.

 Refresh your list: